DWFlanagan/ntrh/06-survival.md

 #### Dessert Shops

 Ben and Jerry's --- Vermont's Finest Ice Cream retailer.
 There are two outlets in Albany, one on New Scotland Ave. just past the Albany Medical Center (hey, they can take my tonsils out anytime!) and the other in the Crossgates Mall.
-Makes a good excuse for a mall roadtrip.
+Makes a good excuse for a mall road trip.
 Beware _the Vermonster_, it makes the RPI Colossus look like a dish for a wimp.

 #### Classy Joints

 Cocos --- Tops the _NtRH_ list.
 This place is fun, fun, fun, but oh so Expensive, Expensive, EXPENSIVE.
 Plan on blowing $20 a head, easy.
 Mega drinks in fish bowl cups and a salad bar that's a meal in itself are the main features of a great place to take a friend to for a birthday celebration.

 TGI Fridays --- A popular place for the Yuppie crowd in Albany, this restaurant claims to have started the Singles Decade (that's 1970-present, for those not in the know).
-Wide selection on the menu, silly and trite knick-knacks on the wall, funny hats on the waitresses, and not a terribly inexpensive place.
+Wide selection on the menu, silly and trite nick-knacks on the wall, funny hats on the waitresses, and not a terribly inexpensive place.

 ### Bookstores